 And Your Plans for 13 Piccadilly Terrace?

 As No 13 remains a work in progress, there’s plenty to keep me occupied as there are still beds to be made, the family portraits to hang, a wedding to arrange AND an elaborate supper for the Twelfth Night to serve up.

 I am also hopeful that an exquisite gilt chair in the style of Louis XV and upholstered in the most delightful fabric may FINALLY find its way to the drawing room!

 How Can I Follow the Stories About Lord Byron’s House?

-As well as sharing the stories here on the blog, you can also follow the news Number 13 on our social media platforms – just look for the #PiccadillyGhost icons on the home page!
+You can also find us on our social media platforms – just look for the #PiccadillyGhost icons on the home page!

 Tell Me the Attraction of Lord Byron?

-It was Byron himself who once described himself as ‘Being the fashion; it’s absurd but I can’t help it’ and the attraction of this handsome, unconventional poet who was also a talented and very witty man of letters is just one explanation of his timeless appeal.
+As Byron once described himself as ‘Being the fashion; it’s absurd but I can’t help it’ – the attraction of this handsome, unconventional, talented poet with a biting wit is just one explanation of his timeless appeal.

 He was arguably the first celebrity of our age with a fascinating personality of irreverence, humour, controversy and political idealism and as such he remains just a potent today as he did over 200 years ago as he cut a swathe through London society.

 How Can I Learn More About Your Work?